1005 N. Marion St.

 Victims of Juvenile Crimes

-The State Attorney’s Victim Assistance / Domestic Violence Program was established to provide comprehensive services to the alleged victims of crime.
-The State Attorney’s Office will often send a letter to the victim or the victim’s parents or guardian asking for the victim to appear at the State Attorney’s Office to discuss the facts of the case.
+The State Attorney’s Office will often send an “investigative subpoena” or “witness subpoena” to the victim or their parents, asking them to appear at the State Attorney’s Office to discuss the facts of the case.
 This meeting is often called the “invest.”

 The victim of a juvenile crime generally has the following rights:

-• Police Reports: The victim of a juvenile crime has a right to receive a copy of the police report from law enforcement, however, the victim is required to maintain the confidential nature of the information in the report.
+• Police Reports: The victim of a juvenile crime has a right to receive a copy of the police report from law enforcement.
+However, the victim is required to maintain the confidential nature of the information in the report.

 • Court Hearings: The alleged victim has the right to attend court hearings and to have advance notice of those hearings.